miguel-ossa/ResumePolisher/README.md

 ## License

-This project was developed as part of the IBM Generative AI Engineering course on Coursera (Course 6: Building Generative AI-Powered Applications with Python).
+This project was developed (and personalized to work locally) as part of the IBM Generative AI Engineering course on Coursera (Course 6: Building Generative AI-Powered Applications with Python).